Projective Tests: Psychology

 If you’ve seen a psychologist show their client inkblots in a TV show or movie or even participated in an inkblot test yourself, you’re already familiar with projective tests.
-Projective tests work to evaluate the associations a participant makes with various types of stimuli to uncover information about that individual's personality.
+A projective test is a type of psychological assessment where ambiguous stimuli are presented to a participant, allowing their responses to reveal underlying aspects of their personality.
+A projective test evaluates the associations a participant makes with various types of stimuli to uncover information about that individual's personality.
 The stimulus can be an image, a sentence, or another ambiguous prompt meant to evoke a response.
 While projective tests are not as commonly used as they once were, they are still administered by many mental health professionals as a way of understanding an individual’s personality.
 Below, we’re going to discuss projective tests, their various forms, and how a test can be used to uncover useful information in personality assessment.

 What are projective tests?